Me and Bosendorfer

 Giuseppe Mariotti, Dean of the Music Faculty of the Tokushima Bunri University

 Interview: Morioka Yō, Photographer: Mutō Akira

-Giuseppe Mariotti is an Italian-born pianist from Vienna, who has a performing career as soloist, chamber musician and accompanist of vocal music.
+Giuseppe Mariotti is an Italian-born pianist from Vienna, who has a performing career as soloist and chamber musician.
 Since 2003 he is professor at the Tokushima Bunri University, within an academic exchange agreement with the University of Music of Vienna, and he currently teaches students and serves as Dean of the Music Faculty, while traveling between Vienna and Japan.
 We talked about the charm of Bösendorfer pianos’ tone, which he loves since many years as musician and performer.

 This beautiful timbre vibrates in my heart since I was fourteen.

 “I was born in Northern Italy, where I studied piano, composition and pipe organ.
 I played my first solo recital at the age of 14 on a Bösendorfer, and I was fascinated by the warm sound of that piano, such a deep sound that spoke to me.
 Before that, I was practing on the old Bechstein piano that was at my parents’ house, but I was surprised by a completely different touch and tone.
 Bechstein is also a wonderful instrument, and I love it, but the magnificent sound that touches the heart of Bösendorfer fascinated me.
 When I was nineteen I went to Vienna to study, and played many Bösendorfer pianos, until today.
 I also used it for concerts and for the recording of all the piano works by Ferruccio Busoni”.

 It expresses Vienna’s temperament: sorrow in cheerfulness.